Updated: Jun 16

 What is Hwarang?

 The "Hwarang" consisted of the nobility in the "Sila" kingdom.
 They have been carefully selected and formally trained in all aspects of military skills, including hand-to-hand combat.
 Their versatility implied the development of both physical and mental abilities, in addition to fighting techniques; they studied history, poetry, and philosophy.
 "Hwarang" fighters acquired skills not only for combat but also for everyday life.
-This is directly related to modern Taekwondo training, which provides self-defense skills, improves self-discipline and self-confidence, characteristics that can be applied to any task.
+This is directly related to modern Taekwondo training, which provides self-defense skills, and improves self-discipline and self-confidence, characteristics that can be applied to any task.

 What is Husinol?